 Conscious of our deficiencies and imperfections, we invite you to send us your remarks, corrections, comments... and to add your input to this venture and, except by express request to preserve anonymity, the list of the regular collaborators will grow rich by new participants.

-Alain Daubresse (Alantrigger), engineer, born in 1954, weapons of small sizes and technical curiosities.
+Alain Daubresse (Alantrigger), engineer, born in 1954, belgian weapons and Winchester.